Combat boot: United Kingdom

-During the First World War, the British army introduced a variation of ammunition boot called Boots, Type B5.
+During the First World War, the British army introduced a variation of ammunition boot designated Boots, Type B5.
 These were made from brown leather and generally lacked toecaps.
 They featured hobnailed soles.

 The British Army introduced the DMS (Direct Moulded Sole) ankle boot in 1958.
-This had a moulded plastic sole and was externally similar to the World War Two Ammunition Boot.
+This had a moulded plastic sole and was externally similar to the World War II Ammunition Boot.
 However, they featured a low sideless tongue which allowed water to get in over the top of the foot.
-Once water had got into the boot, it would evaporate through the top of the boot but not through the plastic sole, thereby keeping the foot wet and accelerating trench-foot.
+Once water had got into the boot, it would evaporate through the top of the boot but not through the plastic sole, thereby keeping the foot wet and accelerating the development of trench foot.
 Although mesh insoles were issued to combat this, they were themselves fragile and could lead to 'burning' of the sole of the foot, with the result that most soldiers used commercially available sports-shoe insoles instead.
-This type of boot continued in service until the mid-1980s, after its unsatisfactory characteristics became a matter of public concern owing to the severe cases of trench-foot incurred during the Falklands War.
+This type of boot continued in service until the mid-1980s, after its unsatisfactory characteristics became a matter of public concern owing to the severe cases of trench foot incurred during the Falklands War.
 The DMS boot was worn with anklets or wind-around puttees.

-The immediate successor of the DMS boot was the "Boot, Combat High" (BCH).
+The immediate successor of the DMS boot was the "Boot, Combat, High" (BCH).
 These were essentially the DMS boots, but made of smooth leather (as opposed to pebble grain leather), lacking toecaps and extended up to the calf.
-The design of the boots could cause acute tendinitis.
+The design of the boots could cause acute tendonitis.
 A MkII version was introduced to solve this.
 One advantage was that it was not supposed to be 'bulled' to a mirror shine.

-The Combat Assault Boots (CAB) were current issue until 2012, and were used primarily for combat training and general service although privately purchased boots were often deemed acceptable as long as they are made of black leather.
+The Combat Assault Boots (CAB) were current issue until 2012, and were used primarily for combat training and general service, although privately purchased boots were often deemed acceptable as long as they were made of black leather.
 The Foot Guards still use modified ammunition boots.
 These boots, being primarily made of leather, can be brought to a high shine for the ceremonial purpose, although boots used as every-day military footwear tend to be left comparatively dull, but clean.

 Various levels of shine can be achieved with CAB.
 However, when on exercise (in the field) or on operations, soldiers are only required to shine their boots to combat high.

 Jungle boots supplied by various manufacturers are also commonly worn in barracks due to the ability to carry out loaded marches faster and for longer.

-From 2012 Armed Forces personnel will have a newly designed range of brown combat boots to replace the black and desert combat footwear they currently wear.
-Personnel will have the choice of five different boots depending on where they are based and what role they are in.
+From 2012 Armed Forces personnel have a newly designed range of brown combat boots to replace the black and desert combat footwear they previously wore.
+Personnel have the choice of five different boots depending on where they are based and what role they are in.